MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 ### DNS records are missing in a DNS zone

-This issue can have one of the following causes:
+This issue can have any one of the following causes.

 #### DNS scavenging is misconfigured